berbakay/readability/README.md

 **About**

-An Algoritm which check reading level of a given piece of text.
+An algoritm which checks the reading level of a given piece of text.

 **To Run**<br>